itemis/fluffyj-archetype/README.md

 Build the created project with `mvn clean install`.
 When building with Maven < 3.5.0, you need to activate the appropriate profile: `mvn clean install -Pmvn33`.

 ### Note on usage with Java >=16
-When running Maven with Java >16 make sure to use the latest archetype plugin version (currently 3.2.0).
+When running Maven with Java >16 make sure to use archetype plugin version >=3.2.0.
 You can force the version by calling Maven like this:

 `mvn org.apache.maven.plugins:maven-archetype-plugin:3.2.0:generate ...`